 Queen's Bath Trail is a 0.6 mile moderately trafficked out and back trail located near Princeville, Hawaii that features a waterfall.
-The trail is good for all skill levels and primarily used for hiking, walking, and nature trips.
+The trail is rated as moderate and primarily used for hiking, walking, and nature trips.

-Short hike to a jumping and swimming spot with great views of volcanic cliffs, waterfalls and the Hawaiian surf.
-Short hike from a residential area to great views of volcanic cliffs, waterfalls and the Hawaiian surf.
+Be aware of the tides and avoid this area if the waves make it dangerous.
+This is a short hike to a jumping and swimming spot with great views of volcanic cliffs, waterfalls and the Hawaiian surf.
 Take your swimsuit, you can easily jump off the sides into the pool and you can rest next to the ocean if the surf is not too rough.
 The Queen's Bath is a unique tidal pool on the island of Kauai, Hawaii.
 The pool is a sinkhole surrounded by igneous rock and located on the north shore of Kauai near Princeville.
 The swimming area is accessible via a short trail.
 During the winter when wave activity is violent, it is considered dangerous.
 In small surfusually in the summerthe water in the pool is calm and makes a great place to chill.
 Small fish and tiny sea life also live in the tide pool, such as Hawaiian sea urchins, Angelfish and the small critter locals call "Ghost fish."
 The original "Queen's Bath" was located in Kalapana on the Big Island of Hawaii.
 It was formed after a lava tube collapsed and filled with fresh water supplied by natural springs.
 In ancient times only the Alii (Royalty) were permitted entry to the sacred waters.
 In 1983 Kilauea Volcano erupted and in 1987 the original site was destroyed by lava flow.
 Only after the original site on the Big Island of Hawaii was destroyed did the location on Kauai become better known as "Queen's Bath."
 This tidal pool was used for what it sounds like; it was a royal bathing place.
 It was also used as a place of relaxation when an Alii needed to "wash off the stress".
-Reference: http://en.wikipedia.org/wiki/Queen's_Bath

 beautiful, be cautious when going out during the winter season